Doctor insights on:

 Kidney trouble: It is well known that diabetes can lead to significant complications in the organs where there are very small blood vessels, i.e. Your eyes, your kidneys, and your feet and hands.
 If you are not getting good blood sugars on your treatment regimen this will only get worse.
 I would wish for you a good relationship with your diabetes doctor and good treatment to control your blood sugars. ...Read more

 Bilirubin is the potentially toxic product of heme metabolism.
 It is formed by breakdown of heme present in hemoglobin, myoglobin, cytochromes, catalase, peroxidase and tryptophan pyrrolase.
 Eighty percent of the daily bilirubin production comes from hemoglobin.
 It requires conversion to a water-soluble form before elimination from the body by ...Read more

 - Talk to a doctor live online for free

 - Ask a doctor a question free online

 - Elevated liver enzymes and dehydration

-- Lupus elevated liver enzymes
+- Slightly elevated liver enzyme